How to Build a Strong Sales Process Your Reps Will Follow

 • Do you need updated information about your market to be more effective?

-If you discover that the current sales process really is the cause for lagging performance, do not leave “the fix” up to management alone.
-That’s a sure-fire way to get resistance and non-compliance from your sales team.
+If you discover that the current process is the cause for lagging performance, do not leave “the fix” up to management alone.
+That’s a surefire way to get resistance and non-compliance from your sales team.
 Ask them for input.

-Before your sales reps implement a new sales process, test it on paper.
-Create a visual map of the process, do some role playing and create some “what if” scenarios to work through.
+Before your sales reps implement a new process, test it on paper.
+Create a visual map of the process, do some role-playing, and create some “what if” scenarios to work through.
 Try to answer as many questions and resolve as many issues as possible before your sales team goes “live”.